JoshuaKGoldberg/TypeStat/.github/DEVELOPMENT.md

 These tests are located under `test/cases`.

 [Vitest](https://vitest.dev) is also used for these tests.
-To accept new snapshots, you can run command:
+To accept new snapshots, you can use [Vitest's snapshot updates](https://vitest.dev/guide/snapshot#updating-snapshots):

 ```shell
 pnpm run test:mutation --update